Nick689/CustomPOS/Readme.md

 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

-Demo version is planned for only one user and will use spreadsheets to store data.
+Demo version is planned for only one user at a time.
+It will use spreadsheets to store data.
 It will not have the same features and security than SQL version.
-LibreOffice is limited to 1 million rows.
+LibreOffice is limited to 1 million rows, enough to store several years of data.